tlevine/www.thomaslevine.com/content/!/hovering-cycle/paper.md

 private scenarios, and they say "FALSE" if it wasn't.

-We saw in the graph that sex has the largest impact on the difference between the public and private locations for the unspecified_urinate, clean_urinate and clean_defecate scenarios.
+We saw in the graph that sex has the largest impact on the difference between the public and private locations for the `unspecified_urinate`, `clean_urinate` and `clean_defecate` scenarios.
 We see the same thing in the MANOVA coefficients.

                            person$sex Residuals
     unspecified_defecate         0.33     20.34